 Spend (at least) a Day in Disney Springs

-Disney Springs, the new and upgraded Downtown Disney, is free!
+Disney Springs is free!
 You heard that right, something at Disney is free.
 Disney Springs, located on WDW property, is a large outdoor shopping, dining, and entertainment village consisting of four areas: Marketplace, The Landing, Town Center, and West Side.
 You can get to Disney Springs for free on the Disney buses or via water taxi (also free).

 Spending a day in Disney Springs will easily provide the entire group with plenty to do all day and it is one less day that a park admission ticket is needed.
 If you are looking for an activity while in Disney Springs that is more affordable than a park ticket, check out a movie or go bowling!